ANNarchy/ANNarchy.github.io/docs/Installation.md

     [Quickstart_8.0](https://developer.nvidia.com/compute/cuda/8.0/prod/docs/sidebar/CUDA_Quick_Start_Guide-pdf)
     for the SDK 8.x).

-ANNarchy works with full Python distributions such as Anaconda, as well as in virtual environments.
+ANNarchy works with full Python distributions such as Anaconda, as well as in virtual environments and Jupyter notebooks.

 On a fresh install of Ubuntu 18.10, here are the minimal packages to install before ANNarchy (using python 3):